Reviews

 Sundays For Dogs (Photo: lifewithkleekai.com)

-Sundays have created a range of air-dried dog food to provide pet owners with an affordable and convenient option for their dogs if you want to feed fresh food but don’t want the hassle of frozen meals.
+Sundays For Dogs is one of the leading customized dry dog food brands in the USA.
+They created a range of air-dried dog food to provide pet owners with an affordable and convenient option if you want to feed fresh food but don’t want the hassle of frozen meals.

-Sundays’ dog food is created with only human grade ingredients so you won’t find any artificial additives, unhealthy preservatives or nasties in their dry dog food unlike traditional pet food.
+Sundays is created with only human-grade ingredients so that you won’t find any artificial additives, unhealthy preservatives or nasties, unlike traditional pet food.
+Their slow air-drying method preserves nutrients as well as the flavor of all the ingredients in their human-grade dog food.

 Sundays For Dogs food (Photo: lifewithkleekai)